FlorianLa/BrailleBuddy/README.md

 #### General Information and Disclaimer
-<small><small>This repository is linked with a scientific publication.
+This repository is linked with a scientific publication.
 The ACM Link, DOI and other information will be added here, after the paper is published.

 Our work is published under GNU GPLv3.
 However, for some files, e.g., 3D figurines or the published paper, other licenses may apply.
 This repository (or rather the releases of this repository) is mirrored on Zenodo.org.
 (Link will be added).

 If you use or extend our work, please cite us as (bibtex.bib):
 Will be added later.
-</small></small>

 ## BrailleBuddy